qBraid/qBraid/docs/sdk/jobs.rst

 In this module, you will learn how to use the qBraid SDK to manage your quantum jobs.

 The `device module <./devices.html>`_ illustrated how qBraid device wrappers can be used execute circuits on quantum backends.
-Using the IBMQ Armonk QPU as an example, the procedure was as follows:
+Using the OQC Lucy QPU as our example target backend, the procedure was as follows:

 .. code-block:: python

     >>> from qbraid import device_wrapper
-    >>> qbraid_id = 'ibm_q_armonk'
+    >>> qbraid_id = 'aws_oqc_lucy'
     >>> qdevice = device_wrapper(qbraid_id)
     >>> qjob = qdevice.run(circuit)
     >>> type(qjob)
-    qbraid.devices.ibm.job.QiskitJobWrapper
+    qbraid.devices.aws.job.BraketQuantumTaskWrapper

 Invoking the ``run`` method of a qBraid ``DeviceLikeWrapper`` returns a qBraid ``JobLikeWrapper``.
 Through a unified set of methods and attributes, this class